Continuous-variable quantum repeaters based on bosonic error-correction and teleportation: architecture and applications: Introduction: file preparation and submission

 Quantum error correction (QEC) is an essential ingredient for QRs to reliably relay quantum information.
-QEC for qubits has been well established to support the development of fault-tolerant quantum computing~[53,54].
+QEC for qubits has been well established to support the development of fault-tolerant quantum computing~[56,57].
 QEC for QRs, however, requires an additional framework to account for the infinite dimensional Hilbert space that photons reside in.
-In this regard, bosonic QEC~[55] has emerged as a powerful paradigm to protect quantum information carried on photons.
-To date, multiple single-mode bosonic codes, including the binomial code~[56], Schr\"odinger-cat-state codes~[57], and \emph{Gottesman-Kitaev-Perskill} (GKP) codes~[58-63], have been proposed and experimentally produced~[64-72].
+In this regard, bosonic QEC~[58] has emerged as a powerful paradigm to protect quantum information carried on photons.
+To date, multiple single-mode bosonic codes, including the binomial code~[59,60], Schr\"odinger-cat-state codes~[61-65], and \emph{Gottesman-Kitaev-Perskill} (GKP) codes~[66-70], have been proposed and experimentally produced \BH{in the platforms of trapped ion and superconducting qubit}~[71-75].
 Most bosonic codes have been designed to protect qubits by encoding them into bosonic modes.
-The more recent works of Rozp\c{e}dek \emph{et al.}~[73] and Fukui \emph{et al.}~[74,75] introduced GKP-formed qubit codes into the QR architecture to transmit qubits, but a QR based on bosonic QEC to transmit CV quantum information, which will significantly benefit a wide range of quantum-enhanced applications, remains elusive.
+The more recent works of Rozp\c{e}dek \emph{et al.}~[76] and Fukui \emph{et al.}~[77,78] introduced the \BH{optical} GKP-formed qubit codes into the QR architecture to transmit qubits, but a QR based on bosonic QEC to transmit CV quantum information, which will significantly benefit a wide range of quantum-enhanced applications, remains elusive. \BH{ While generating optical GKP states in the experiment is still challenging, recently, a few theoretical works have been proposed on generating optical GKP state probabilistically~[79-81] or deterministically~[82].}

-This article proposes a CV QR architecture based on the recently developed GKP-assisted QEC~[76,77] combined with CV quantum teleportation~[78,79] and is organized as follows: Sec.~\ref{sec:QRA} provides an overview on the QR architecture; Sec.~\ref{sec:background} introduces the GKP-assisted QEC to the QR architecture.
+This article proposes a CV QR architecture based on the recently developed GKP-assisted QEC~[67,83] combined with CV quantum teleportation~[84,85] and is organized as follows: Sec.~\ref{sec:QRA} provides an overview on the QR architecture; Sec.~\ref{sec:background} introduces the GKP-assisted QEC to the QR architecture.
 Finally, in Sec.~\ref{sec:App}, the QEC QR is shown to boost the performance of EA communication, target detection based on QI, and CV quantum key distribution (QKD).